alvaro24barragan/cmm-mathematical-modelling-competition/README.md

-# 📌 Mathematical Modelling Competition (IMI – UCM)
+# Mathematical Modelling Competition (IMI – UCM)

-**Graph optimisation and geometric modelling projects developed for the IV & V Mathematical Modelling Competition (Universidad Complutense de Madrid).**
+This repository contains the reports submitted for two editions of the Mathematical Modelling Competition organised by IMI (Universidad Complutense de Madrid).

-This repository contains solutions to real-world optimisation problems using graph theory, minimum spanning trees, and geometric heuristics.
+The work focuses on the formulation and solution of optimisation problems using graph theory and geometric reasoning, with particular emphasis on minimum spanning tree models.

 ---

-## 🧠 Overview
+## Overview

-This project includes work from two editions of the IMI Mathematical Modelling Competition (2020 and 2021), where different optimisation problems were addressed using:
+Both competitions involved modelling real-world situations as optimisation problems in Euclidean space.
+The main approach was to translate each problem into a weighted graph and then study efficient ways to connect all nodes while minimising total cost.

+The main techniques used across both editions include:

-- Graph theory modelling
+- Graph modelling of spatial systems
-- Minimum Spanning Tree (MST) formulations
+- Minimum Spanning Tree formulations
+- Prim’s algorithm for construction of optimal trees
-- Euclidean distance optimisation
+- Euclidean distance as edge weights
-- Heuristic and geometric improvements inspired by Steiner tree concepts
+- Basic heuristic ideas inspired by Steiner tree concepts

-The main objective was to design efficient network structures that minimise total connection cost in spatial systems.
+The goal in both cases was to design minimal-cost networks under geometric constraints.

 ---

-## 📁 Repository Structure
+## Repository contents

+- CMM_IMI_2021_report.pdf
+- CMM_IMI_2022_report.pdf
+- README.md

+---

+## Reports

+- 2021 Competition Report → CMM_IMI_2021_report.pdf
+- 2022 Competition Report → CMM_IMI_2022_report.pdf